VenusProtocol/venus-protocol-documentation/technical-reference/reference-isolated-pools/token-converter/RiskFundConverter.md

 ### poolsAssetsDirectTransfer

-This mapping would contain the assets for the pool which would be send to RiskFund directly
+The mapping contains the assets for each pool which are sent to RiskFund directly

 ```solidity
 mapping(address => mapping(address => bool)) poolsAssetsDirectTransfer